sparshtiwari/hello-world/README.md

 # hello-world
 starting at github
 i am totally new to this
-well now i want to reviese all my programming concepts using git hub projects so that i can cope up with the backlog i have created in these so many years. please git help me with ur best
+well now i want to revise all my programming concepts using git hub projects so that i can cope up with the backlog i have created in these so many years. please git help me with ur best.
+Thank You.